Blue Quran: Current status of the manuscript

 The manuscript's approximately 600 folios were separated and dispersed during the Ottoman Empire, though most of the folios remained in Kairouan, Tunisia until the 1950s.
-It is estimated that about 100 folios remain in museums and private collections, with the largest being the 67 folios held by the Musée de la Civilisation et des Arts Islamiques near Kairouan.
+It is estimated that about 100 folios remain in museums and private collections.
+The Raqqada National Museum of Islamic Art near Kairouan has 67 folios.
+A single folio and a rare bifolium are in the Aga Khan Museum collection.
+The Museum of Islamic Art, Doha in Qatar has two folios.
+Two folios are also included in the Khalili Collection of Islamic Art.
 Other collections include the National Library, the Museum of Fine Arts, the Harvard University Art Museums, and the Metropolitan Museum of Art.
 Several of the detached folios have also been sold at major British auction houses Christie's and Sotheby's in the 2010s, carrying a price of hundreds of thousands of dollars apiece.
-Most recently, Christie's auctioned off one folio in 2018 for a reported £512,750, over double the low estimate for the lot.
-Two folios are included in the Khalili Collection of Islamic Art.
-The Raqqada NAtional Museum of Islamic Art in Kairouan has two folios, and so does the Museum of Islamic Art, Doha in Qatar.
+In 2018, Christie's auctioned off one folio for a reported £512,750, over double the low estimate for the lot.

+Significance

+The Blue Quran is among the most famous Qur'an manuscripts and is one of the most famous works of Islamic calligraphy.
+This work emulated the purple parchment that was used in the Byzantine illuminated manuscripts and was an effort to surpass their rivals in the Byzantine Empire.
+The Blue Quran was also a display of wealth and power among the Fatimid Dynasty.
+Art historian Yasser Tabbaa wrote that the "evanescent effect" of the gold lettering on the blue parchment "appears to affirm the Mu'tazili belief in the created and mysterious nature of the Word of God."